Easterly Government Properties, Inc.

 Dividends Summary

-- Easterly Government Properties, Inc. has issued 42 dividend payments over the past 10 years
+- Consistent Payer: Easterly Government Properties, Inc. has rewarded shareholders with 43 dividend payments over the past 10 years.

 Company News